 The International Centre for Litvak Photography is a politically and religiously independent, non-profit organisation that uses photography in its many revealing forms as an original way of remembering and preserving the immense diversity of Litvak history and culture.
 Founded and run by someone who’s neither Jewish nor Lithuanian, our core team of three people is assisted by a huge diversity of individuals and organisations in Lithuania and abroad.
-Our growing portfolio of projects is made possible by the generous financial support of a wide range of individuals, companies and grant-giving organisations to whom we remain forever grateful.
+Our small but growing portfolio of projects is made possible by the generous financial support of a wide range of individuals, companies and grant-giving organisations to whom we remain forever grateful.

 Richard Schofield Founder/Creative Director